Skip to content

 Live, moving data a stock’s closing price, a live options quote

-The single most useful thing the one-number headline hides: it is not that AI is unreliable, it is where.
+What the one-number headline hides is where.
 Ask it something you could look up and pin down, and it was solid.
 Ask it something that changed while you were asking, and that is where a confident, sourced, wrong answer slipped through.

 // Per assistant, on the 6-question core